Hand-Printed Textile Value Guide

 The typical price range for Hand-Printed Textile is $20 - $40 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- Structural integrity of the cotton, specifically looking for dry rot or fraying edges.
+- Condition of the red pigment, specifically looking for signs of fading or bleeding.

-- The complexity and rarity of the specific geometric or floral hand-printed motif.
+- The complexity and uniqueness of the specific geometric or organic pattern used.

 How to Identify Hand-Printed Textile?

-- Look for slight irregularities in the red pattern alignment, which indicate manual application rather than machine precision.
+- Look for slight irregularities in the red pattern alignment, which indicates manual application rather than machine precision.

-- Check for the absence of modern synthetic blends, as authentic mid-century examples are typically 100% cotton.
+- Check for the absence of modern synthetic fibers, as mid-century examples are typically 100% natural cotton.

-- Identify unique registration marks or 'chatter' lines often left by hand-carved printing blocks.
+- Identify unique registration marks or 'chatter' lines often left by hand-carved blocks.

 History of Hand-Printed Textile